What's the Best Testosterone Booster in 2023?

 How testosterone boosters work

 Testosterone boosters work on different parts of your endocrine system, depending on their ingredients.
-In most cases, you’ll either stimulate the production of testosterone directly or stimulate the production of something like luteinizing hormone from the pituitary, which will signal the testes to make testosterone one step down the line.
+In most cases, they’ll stimulate the production of either testosterone directly or something like luteinizing hormone (LH) from the pituitary gland, which will signal the testes to make testosterone.

-There are also testosterone-boosting ingredients that don’t increase the amount of testosterone in the body but decrease the volume of sex hormone binding globulin (SBHG).
-SBHG binds to testosterone, reducing the amount of free testosterone that your muscles and other critical systems can use.
-By suppressing SBHG, you effectively increase the free testosterone you have from your regular testosterone supply.
+There are also testosterone-boosting ingredients that don't increase the amount of testosterone in the body but decrease the volume of sex hormone binding globulin (SHBG), which binds to testosterone, reducing the amount of free testosterone that your muscles and other critical systems can use.
+By suppressing SHBG, you can effectively increase your free testosterone from your regular testosterone supply.

 Critical ingredients for testosterone boosters

 Understanding how a given product can help raise your testosterone levels starts with understanding its ingredients.
-In addition to the five components included in our chart, there are others that are likely helpful.
+In addition to the components included in our chart above, there are others that are likely helpful.
 Many have a fair amount of credible research behind them and could combine to make a robust product.
-Keep in mind that individual response varies; when you purchase a product that contains multiple potentially useful ingredients, it won’t be possible to know which ones are helping you.
+But credible research isn't necessarily statistically or clinically significant, and too many studies rely on participant sets that are too small to correlate with the general population.

-Here’s a breakdown of our top ingredients to look for in a testosterone supplement:
+Here's a breakdown of our top ingredients to look for in a testosterone booster:

 Ashwagandha